The Drug Quality and Security Act (DQSA)

 PDF File -5 pages

-On November 27, 2013, President Obama signed the Drug Quality and Security Act (DQSA), amending the Federal Food Drug, and Cosmetic Act (FDCA) to address issues related to oversight of the practice of drug compounding, and incorporates a national prescription drug “track and trace” system inclusive of standards for prescription drug wholesale distributors and third-party logistics providers (3PLs).
+On November 27, 2013, President Obama signed the Drug Quality and Security Act (DQSA) [Public Law 113-54], amending the Federal Food Drug, and Cosmetic Act (FDCA) to address issues related to oversight of the practice of drug compounding, and incorporates a national prescription drug “track and trace” system inclusive of standards for prescription drug wholesale distributors and third-party logistics providers (3PLs).

 It establishes a category of “outsourcing facilities” under which pharmacies conducting large-scale compounding of sterile drugs could voluntarily register and become subject to oversight by the Food and Drug Administration (FDA).
 It also imposes certain labeling requirements for compounded products.
 Traditional compounding pharmacies will remain under the oversight of state boards of pharmacies, and strives to improve communication between federal and state entities.